Tori is a 28-year-old, three-time animal mom and DIYer living in Northern Atlanta with her boyfriend.

-To achieve this look you'll need two tint brushes, two color bowls, and tin foil sheets. and to apply the dye in sections.
+To achieve this look you'll need two tint brushes, two-color bowls, and tin foil sheets.
+And to apply the dye in sections.
 Part a flat section out of your hair and slide a piece of tin foil under it.
-Because the root color is much darker, I would start with applying the blue first, from about two inches down from your scalp, all the way to your ends. once the blue has been applied, apply the gray from the root to where the blue starts, carefully blending into a nice fading gradient.
+Because the root color is much darker, I would start with applying the blue first, from about two inches down from your scalp, all the way to your ends.
+Once the blue has been applied, apply the gray from the root to where the blue starts, carefully blending into a nice fading gradient.
 You will need a friend to help you with the back.

-I would let the dye sit for an hour, with the last thirty minutes under a warm hair dryer to help lock in the ice blue, before washing it out.
+I would let the dye sit for an hour, with the last thirty minutes under a warm hairdryer to help lock in the ice-blue before washing it out.

 4. Hidden Blue Hair

 Hidden color hair is an awesome way to have a little bit of fun without being totally committed to color!
-This kind of color is great for people who have jobs with stricter dress code policies - depending on how much of your hair you dye, it can be easily hidden with creative hair styling.
+This kind of color is great for people who have jobs with stricter dress code policies - depending on how much of your hair you dye, it can be easily hidden with creative hairstyling.

-To apply, you'll need two tint brushes, two colkor bowls, and foil or plastic wrap.
+To apply, you'll need two tint brushes, two-color bowls, and foil or plastic wrap.
 Decide what section of your hair you want to apply color to.
 Part your hair above that section and tie back the rest of your hair so it's out of the way.
 If you want natural hair underneath your dyed section, part your hair again underneath the dyed section, tie back the hair that is not being dyed, and pin tin foil underneath the section you're dying.

-First you'll need to lighten that section.
-Once it is the desired shade of blonde, take the teal tint brush and paint a 1 inch section from root to tip.
+First, you'll need to lighten that section.
+Once it is the desired shade of blonde, take the teal tint brush and paint a 1-inch section from root to tip.
 Then do the same thing with the blue tint brush, alternating until the whole section is coated with dye.
 Place a piece of tin foil on top and pin it to the bottom ton foil piece to keep it from moving.
 Leave the dye in for 30 minutes to an hour, using warm heat to seal if you like.
 Once you rinse it out, you should have beautiful hidden blue hair!

-5. Blue with Green Highlights
+5. Blue With Green Highlights

 Hands down, I think this is my favorite look out of all five.
-However, highlighting is a difficult method to do by yourself, and will take a lot of time so make sure you are careful in choosing the placement of your highlights or else it may not turn out the way you want it to.
+However, highlighting is a difficult method to do by yourself and will take a lot of time, so make sure you are careful in choosing the placement of your highlights, or else it may not turn out the way you want it to.
 I would only recommend doing this type of coloring job at home if you've had experience coloring your own hair before, as it may be a little frustrating to do if you're doing your first at-home coloring job.

-To get colors as bright as this you'll need to lighten your hair to at least a level 8.
-As far as the colors to use, I recommend One n Only Argan Oil Hair Color in Emerald Green for the highlights, and Ion Color Brilliance in Sapphire for the base color.
+To get colors as bright as this, you'll need to lighten your hair to at least a level 8.
+As far as the colors to use, I recommend One n Only Argan Oil Hair Color in Emerald Green for the highlights and Ion Color Brilliance in Sapphire for the base color.
 This comb will also be helpful for sectioning your hair for highlights.

 There are a couple of different ways to do this.
 The first way is that you can just take random sections of hair and paint them whichever color you deem appropriate, then let them sit.
-But doing this may result in chunky color that doesn't blend as well as this image.
+But doing this may result in a chunky color that doesn't blend as well as this image.

-The more time consuming way will gain results most similar to the photo.
+The more time-consuming way will gain results most similar to the photo.
 You will need a friend to help you with this.
 Section your hair out and work on 3-4 inch sections at a time.
-In your first section, part out a flat section of hair, and then take the pointy tail end of a comb like this one to weave in and out through the section. the pieces of hair that end up on top will be your green highlights, and the pieces you weave out on the bottom will be your blue hair.
+In your first section, part out a flat section of hair, and then take the pointy tail end of a comb-like this one to weave in and out through the section.
+The pieces of hair that end up on top will be your green highlights, and the pieces you weave out on the bottom will be your blue hair.
 Tie the section that will be your blue hair.
 Place a piece of tin foil in between it and the green hair section.
 Paint the green hair, and fold it up out of the way when finished.
 Place another piece of tin foil under the blue hair, and do the same thing.
 Repeat this until your whole head has been covered.
-Leave the dye in for 30 minutes to an hour and then rinse out!
+Leave the dye in for 30 minutes to an hour, and then rinse out!